S Corporations, C Corporations, and LLC’s: Understanding the Difference

 It may surprise you to know there are many similarities between S-Corporations and LLC.
 For example, both limit liability of owners for the debts of the entity.
 Both also provide the pass-through taxation benefit.

 While there are similarities, there are also some key differences.
 As discussed above, ownership of S-Corporations is strictly limited.
 With LLC’s though, there are no such limits.
 You can have as many owners as you want, entities can own LLC’s, and owners need not be U.S. citizens.

 Perhaps the most important difference between S-Corporations and LLC’s are the differences in management.
 The management structure for S-Corporations is strictly defined.
 There is a board of directors that manages the S-Corporation, with officers handling the day-to-day work.
 The California Corporations Code provides defined duties and obligations of the officers and directors.
 With LLC’s, however, the owners have much more freedom with how the LLC will be managed.
 For example, it can be managed by all owners by default, or the owners can name only certain individuals as managers, or even just one manager.
 The owners can also customize the powers and duties of a manager as they see fit.

 So there you have it.
 C-Corporations, S-Corporations, and LLC’s can all be great choices, but which is best for you depends on your unique facts.

-Attorneys at Bremer Whyte Brown & O’Meara LLP have the expertise and experience dealing with different business litigation and transaction needs.
-Feel free to contact Benjamin Price with further questions at (949)449-1438.
+Business litigation attorneys at Bremer Whyte Brown & O’Meara LLP have the expertise and experience dealing with different litigation matters and transaction needs.
+Feel free to contact us with further questions at (949)449-1438.